top of page

 HbF is easy to measure and the doctors and nurses regularly check the levels of haemoglobin F to monitor the beneficial effects.

-Have we underestimated Sickle Cell Disease?
+Have we underestimated Sickle Cell?

 In the past there hasn’t really been any effective treatment for sickle cell disease.
 Therefore, I think doctors and nurses, including myself, have not always talked enough about the seriousness of sickle cell, the long term complications, or the risk of dying from its complications.
 It almost seemed cruel to just go on about future problems when there was, in truth, very little we could do about it.